Updated in November, 2020.

-Summary of various legal opinions in this regard that becoming aware of such information through a video, even without the applicant affirmatively volunteering it, should pose no bigger problem for an employer than information that is volunteered or otherwise learned during an interview.
+Summary of various legal opinions in this regard - becoming aware of such information through a video, even without the applicant affirmatively volunteering for it, should pose no bigger problem for an employer than information that is volunteered, or otherwise learned during an interview.

 On a positive note, video interviewing assures that there will be a record of what was said during the interview process.

 One important aspect of selecting a video interview software is candidate experience and feedback.
-We continously collect feedback from candidates who use the Talview app about their experience.
+We always collect feedback from candidates who use the Talview app about their experience.
 You can find the results of the same below.

-It covers topics such as what is the overall feedback on video interviewing experience, what candidates perceive as benefits of video interviewing for them and what are the other expectations.
+It covers topics such as their overall feedback on the video interviewing experience, what candidates perceive as benefits of video interviewing for them and any other expectations they might have.

 The feedback we received had more than 90% positive responses along with indications for improvement in some areas.